 Deadline for the 2020-21 academic year will be posted on the website in the Fall of 2019.

 ~a scholarship provided to Canadian graduate students, who are studying full-time in London and living at Goodenough College, the pre-eminent residential college for international graduate students in London.

 Interested applicants can apply any time.

 ~ this fellowship provides a long-term funding and internship option for master’s and PhD students.
 Recipients can also access professional development training that helps them ensure project success and gain in-demand career skills.
-To learn more: about eligible research proposals, click here, and for general guidelines, click here.

 Nova Scotia Graduate Scholarship (NSGS)

-Deadlines: 10 April to graduate program coordinator; 1 May to FGSR office.
+Deadlines: April 10 to graduate program coordinator; May 1 to FGSR office.

 ~ graduate scholarship program created by the Province of Nova Scotia to help advance the economic and social wellbeing of Nova Scotians by investing in graduate thesis research in defined priority sectors.
 Scholarships are valued at up to $10,000 per year for up to two years at the Master’s level, and up to $15,000 per year for up to four years at the PhD level.
-Both Canadian and international students are eligible.
-To read more, download the forms here: Terms of Reference; Nomination Form; Annual / Final Report Form.

-Michael Smith Foreign Study Supplements Program
+CANADA GRADUATE SCHOLARSHIPS: Michael Smith Foreign Study Supplements Program

 ~ up to $6,000 available to Canadian citizens or permanent residents who hold a Joseph-Armand Bombardier, an Alexander Graham Bell, or a Frederick Banting and Charles Best Canada Graduate Scholarship (CGS) at the master’s or doctoral level, or a Vanier CGS at the doctoral level.
-For application details, please click here.

 IODE WAR MEMORIAL SCHOLARSHIP